SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

   deepspeech_v1
   ```

-2.3 run a minimal validation benchmark:
+2.3 Run a minimal validation benchmark:

   ```
   ops/benchmark  -m <your_model_id>  -d MINI_ZH
   ```

-2.4 check `results/...<your_model_id>.../{RESULTS,DETAILS}.txt` for benchmark results.
+2.4 Check `results/...<your_model_id>.../{RESULTS,DETAILS}.txt` for benchmark results.

 ---

 ## Step 3: Submit your model-image
-A. For cloud API model: Just create a PR, add the model-image to `models/`
+A. For cloud API models: Just create a PR, add the model-image to `models/`

-B. For local model:
+B. For local models:

 * Install aliyun object-storage-service binary (one-time-only installation)
   ```